 - Recording reasons for absence daily and contacting parents who have not contacted school to establish a reason for absence. - Liaise with the Attendance Lead and EWO. - Checking attendance registers and attendance codes. - Monthly overview of attendance for key groups across school. - Collating absence records for identified pupils. - Attending attendance reviews with the Attendance Lead and EWO.

 Pupils are responsible for:

-- Attending their lessons and any agreed activities when at school. - Arriving punctually to lessons when at school. - Following any support provided by the school to improve attendance.
+- Attending their lessons and any agreed activities when at school. - Arriving punctually to lessons when at school.

 Parents are responsible for: